-Step 3: Start analyzing your survey responses
+Step 3: Start analysing your survey responses

-As soon as the data is in the right shape for analysis in Tableau, it becomes incredibly easy to build different kinds of visualizations and interact with them in a dashboard.
+As soon as the data is in the right shape for analysis in Tableau, it becomes incredibly easy to build different kinds of visualisations and interact with them in a dashboard.
 With one click on ‘use as filter’, a viz will instantly become a filter for the rest of the dashboard; and with quick filters, you can chop and change the question you’re viewing responses for.